redbeakstudio/lfsb/README.md

 Our experiments are being documented @redbeakstudio on instagram (under highlighted stories: QMN and Storybox.)

 ## Articles
 * https://mattdesl.svbtle.com/drawing-lines-is-hard - Review from 2015.
 For porting Blender Grease Pencil lines to ThreeJS, we are adapting https://github.com/spite/THREE.MeshLine to support line weight, fills, etc. Blender is still actively developing and improving fills.
-We seem to be at the beginning of this & we are VERY inspired by @dedouze & have studied his Grease Pencil artwork & have been trying to public spatial line art out of Blender ever since.
+We seem to be at the beginning of this & we are VERY inspired by @dedouze & have studied his Grease Pencil artwork & have been trying to publish spatial line art out of Blender ever since.

 The dream here is really 4d social multisensory "web comics" for VR.